Dasa: As spiritual entity

 Aurobindo explains that in this verse the struggle between light and darkness, truth and falsehood, divine and undivine is described.
-It is through the shining light created by Agni, god of fire, that the Dasyus, who are identified with the darkness, are slain.
-The Dasyus are also described in the Rig Veda as intercepting and withholding the Cows, the Waters and Swar ("heavenly world"; RV 5.34.9; 8.68.9).
-It is not difficult, of course, to find very similar metaphors, equating political or military opponents with evil and darkness, even in contemporary propaganda.

-K.D.
-Sethna (1992) writes: "According to Aurobindo,(...) there are passages in which the spiritual interpretation of the Dasas, Dasyus and Panis is the sole one possible and all others are completely excluded.
-There are no passages in which we lack a choice either between this interpretation and a nature-poetry or between this interpretation and the reading of human enemies."

 Hindu Texts

 Rig Veda

 Dasa and related words such as Dasyu are found in the Rig Veda.
 They have been variously translated, depending on the context.
-These words represent in some context represent "disorder, chaos and dark side of human nature", and the verses that use the word dasa mostly contrast it with the concepts of "order, purity, goodness and light."
+These words in some context represent "disorder, chaos and dark side of human nature", and the verses that use the word dasa mostly contrast it with the concepts of "order, purity, goodness and light."
 In other contexts, the word dasa refers to enemies and in other contexts, those who had not adopted the Vedic beliefs.

 A. A. Macdonell and A. B. Keith in 1912 remarked that, "The great difference between the Dasyus and the Aryans was their religion...
 It is significant that constant reference is made to difference in religion between Aryans and Dasa and Dasyu."

 Dasa with the meaning of Barbarians

 Rig Veda 10.22.8 describes Dasyus as "savages" who have no laws, different observances, a-karman (who do not perform rites) and who act against a person without knowing the person.